Mike Yastrzemski Player Props: Giants vs. Rockies

-On Tuesday, Mike Yastrzemski (.588 slugging percentage in past 10 games, including one home run) and the San Francisco Giants play the Colorado Rockies, whose starting pitcher will be Dinelson Lamet.
-First pitch is at 8:40 PM ET.
+Mike Yastrzemski -- with a slugging percentage of .528 in his past 10 games, including one home run -- will be in action for the San Francisco Giants versus the Colorado Rockies, with Connor Seabold on the mound, on June 7 at 8:40 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Orioles.
+He had a hitless showing in his last game (0-for-4) against the Rockies.

 Mike Yastrzemski Game Info & Props vs. the Rockies